Intercol 2017: St Mary’s and Fatima set up semifinal clash after wins over Mucurapo and Malick

-St Mary’s College and Fatima College will renew their northern rivalry in the Coca Cola North Zone Intercol semifinals next Thursday, as the two schools advanced from the quarterfinal round with comfortable wins over East Mucurapo Secondary and Malick Secondary respectively today.
+St Mary’s College and Fatima College will renew their northern rivalry in the Coca Cola North Zone Intercol semifinals next Thursday, both schools today advancing from the quarterfinal round with comfortable wins over East Mucurapo Secondary and Malick Secondary respectively.

-Back in 2014, Mucurapo were ruthless giant killers as they copped the National Intercol title with a win over St Benedict’s College in the National Intercol finals.
-Today, though, coach Dale Saunders’ team had their lofty dreams scrapped as the “Saints” strolled away 3-1 victors at the Hasely Crawford Stadium in Port of Spain.
+Back in 2014, Mucurapo proved to be ruthless giant-killers, copping the National Intercol title with a win over St Benedict’s College in the National Intercol finals.
+Today, though, coach Dale Saunders’ team had their lofty aspirations trampled upon as the “Saints” strolled away 3-1 victors at the Hasely Crawford Stadium in Port-of-Spain.

-Meanwhile Malick, who were titans themselves in their heyday, succumbed 3-0 to Fatima despite a combative display.
+Meanwhile, Malick, titans themselves in their heyday, fell 0-3 to Fatima despite a combative display.

-Fatima coach Wayne Sheppard was far from pleased with his team’s overall effort and attitude though and suggested that his charges dodged a bullet with their sloppy display.
+Fatima coach Wayne Sheppard was far from pleased with his team’s overall effort and attitude, though, and suggested that his charges had dodged a bullet with their sloppy display.

-Fatima led Malick 1-0 at halftime thanks to a fortuitous effort by striker Mikhail McComie in the 34th minute, who tapped home after a spectacular double save by Malick custodian Jaydon Taylor off an Andrew Abraham free kick.
+Fatima led Malick 1-0 at half-time thanks to a fortuitous 34th minute effort by striker Mikhail McComie, who tapped home after a spectacular double save by Malick custodian Jaydon Taylor off an Andrew Abraham free kick.

-For Sheppard, the opening goal encouraged his players to adapt an individualistic style of play.
-But he could not have been too upset with the solo item which killed off the contest in the 79th minute.
+For Sheppard, the opening goal encouraged his players to adopt an individualistic style of play.
+But he could not have been too upset with the 79th minute solo item which killed off the match as a contest.

-Trinidad and Tobago National Under-15 attacker Jean-Heim McFee, who struck the post with a thunderous effort in the first half, raced on to a long punt and shook off the attention of two Malick defenders before burying a low left-footer past Taylor.
+Trinidad and Tobago National Under-15 attacker Jean-Heim McFee, who had struck the post with a thunderous effort in the first half, raced on to a long punt and shook off the attentions of a pair of Malick defenders before burying a low left-footer past Taylor.

-Much to the chagrin of Malick coach Anthony Bartholomew, Fatima added gloss to the scoreline, four minutes later, as Fatima captain Joshua Araujo-Wilson swept in from close range after his younger brother, Justin, breezed past substitute Isaiah Sealey down the right flank.
+Much to the chagrin of Malick coach Anthony Bartholomew, Fatima added gloss to the score-line four minutes later when their captain Joshua Araujo-Wilson swept in from close range after his younger brother, Justin, breezed past substitute Isaiah Sealey down the right flank.

-Bartholomew congratulated his players for their effort although he explained that several of Malick’s better attacking players sat on the bench for disciplinary reasons.
+Bartholomew congratulated his players for their effort and explained that, for disciplinary reasons, several of Malick’s better attacking players had been left on the bench.

 “We have to draw the line and know it’s football and not kicks thing going on.”

-Sheppard will be keen to ready his own squad for the test ahead by St Mary’s College.
-And he warned Fatima fans not to be fooled by their 5-1 thumping of the Saints during the 2017 Premier Division season.
+Sheppard will be keen to ready his own squad for the St Mary’s College test ahead of them.
+And he put Fatima fans on notice that they should not be fooled by his team’s 5-1 thumping of the Saints during the 2017 Premier Division league season.

-“St Mary’s are a good, solid team and they have a coach who knows what he’s doing,” said Sheppard.
+“St Mary’s are a good, solid team and they have a coach who knows what he’s doing,” Sheppard warned.
 “We will not expect to roll over them at all.”

-Indeed, Sheppard had one of the best seats in the house as he watched St Mary’s defeat Mucurapo in the opening game of today’s Hasely Crawford double header.
+Sheppard had had one of the best seats in the house to watch St Mary’s defeat Mucurapo in the opening game of today’s Hasely Crawford double-header.

-Mucurapo, who were recently promoted to the SSFL top flight, were second best throughout despite a gritty performance.
-But they did make St Mary’s earn their passage to the semifinals as a 55th minute Jelani Ferary free kick cancelled out Tyrese Spicer’s sweet opening volley.
+Mucurapo, recently promoted to the SSFL top flight, were second-best throughout despite a gritty performance.
+But they did make St Mary’s earn their passage to the semifinals, 55th minute Jelani Ferary free kick cancelling out Tyrese Spicer’s sweet opening volley.

+There was a stark contrast between the contest’s first two goals.
+Spicer had expertly sent his left-footed shot past Joshua Davis while Ferary’s trickling set piece somehow managed to beat Regaleo Holder when a good, old-fashioned long barrier would have sufficed.

+The St Mary’s custodian was able to redeem himself three minutes later, though, pulling off an excellent reflex save to deny Mucurapo attacker Zion McLeod from point-blank range after skipper Kevon Edwards’ deft pass had teed him up nicely.
+The level of difficulty for Holder’s save was no higher than the level of difficulty for the media in deciphering the number on the back of each St Mary’s player.
+Saints’ coach Ryan Shim later assured Wired868 that his team will get a new and improved kit for next season.

+Deciphering kit numbers certainly wasn’t on the agenda for Mucurapo fans, a posse of their girls announcing to their opponents that they had brought “de heat in de place.”

+Indeed, the attacking duo of Spicer and Devon Charles were steadily raising the on-field temperature, Spicer curling a lovely left-footed effort just wide in the 63rd minute while Charles shook the frame of Davis’ goal with a powerful blast only two minutes later; the aftershock stopped just short of being registered on UWI’s seismic equipment in St Augustine and perhaps provoking an ODPM intervention.

-St Mary’s grew increasingly dangerous though—with Michel Poon-Angeron and Trey La Motte dictating the pace—and the boys from Frederick Street went 2-1 up in the 80th minute, as forward Devon Charles headed in from close range after a short corner.
+With Michel Poon-Angeron and Trey La Motte dictating the pace, the St Mary’s grew increasingly dangerous and they eventually went 2-1 up in the 80th minute when Charles headed in from close range after a short corner.

-And when La Motte was hacked down outside the area five minutes later, Poon-Angeron stepped up and nonchalantly whipped his right-footed free kick into the top corner.
+Five minutes later, La Motte was hacked down outside the area, Poon-Angeron stepped up and nonchalantly whipped his right-footed free kick into the top corner.

 Today’s Coca Cola Intercol results